 Do you want absolute rest, quiet, peace, with green trees, singing birds, long, beautiful roads, mountain air, good food, fresh eggs and milk; eight to ten dollars per week.
-This is the place for Masses
+This is the place for MASSES readers.

-Ten per cent. of my receipts go to subscriptions to The Masses.
+Ten per cent. of my receipts go to subscriptions to THE MASSES.
 Write immediately for particulars.
 You may commute daily to New York.